Austrian National Library

 Or get involved – find out how to provide content or how to use cultural heritage resources for your innovative applications.

 Take a look at the project leaflet here.

-And the 2nd Challenge Winners are...Timepatch and Buitenplaats Mobiel!
+2nd Challenge Winners were...Timepatch and Buitenplaats Mobiel!

-This past Tuesday, on 23 September the finalists of the Europeana Creative 2nd Challenges were invited to the innovative Mobile World Centre in Barcelona to pitch their concepts and ideas at the Apps&Cultura Demo Party.
+On 23 September the finalists of the Europeana Creative 2nd Challenges were invited to the innovative Mobile World Centre in Barcelona to pitch their concepts and ideas at the Apps&Cultura Demo Party.
 This time the winners are from Estonia and The Netherlands, and include everything from fun games to play with your family outdoors to geo tagging, augmented reality and re-photography!